Beauty and the Beast: The Enchanted Christmas: Plot

-Back in the present, Mrs. Potts concludes that it was Belle who saved Christmas.
-Belle and the Prince enter the court to greet their guests, presenting Chip with a storybook as a present.
-As Fife, now the new court composer, leads the orchestra, the Prince and Belle share a moment on the balcony, where he gives her a rose as a gift.
+As she finishes the story, Mrs. Potts concludes that it was Belle who saved Christmas.
+Belle and the Prince enter the court to greet their guests, giving Chip a storybook as a gift.
+While new music conductor Fife leads the orchestra, Belle and the Prince share a moment on the balcony where he gives her a rose as a gift.